Home : Resources : Equal Opportunity : Sexual Harassment Policy

 Prevention of Sexual Harassment and Anti-Harassment Policy

-I want to ensure every military member and civilian working at Pacific Submarine Force understands that sexual harassment, or harassment based on any Equal Opportunity (EO)/Equal Employment Opportunity (EEO) protected characteristic will not be tolerated.
-It is command policy that all necessary steps will be taken to prevent harassment in the workplace, and to correct harassing conduct that occur before it becomes severe or pervasive.
+I want to ensure every military member and civilian working at Pacific Submarine Force understands that sexual harassment, or harassment based on any Equal Opportunity (EO)/Equal Employment Opportunity (EEO) protected characte1istic will not be tolerated_ It is command policy that all necessary steps will be taken to prevent harassment in the workplace, and to correct harassing conduct that occurs before it becomes severe or pervasive.

 Sexual harassment or any form of harassment seriously degrades team performance and is a detriment to productivity, morale, cohesion, and readiness.
 If we are to maintain a workplace that encourages military and civilians to reach their full potential, each of us must take an active role in the prevention and elimination of non-sexual or sexual harassment.